elixirland/xlp-book-club-API/README.md

 ## Help a Book Club Keep Track of Their Reading!

 A local book club needs your help!
-They’re looking for a system to store their books and monitor the reading progress for the books that are currently being read.
+They’re looking for a system to store their books and monitor the reading progress for the books that are being read at any given moment in time.

 Here is how the book club works.

 The club organizes social events during which members discuss the pages of a book they read before coming to the event.
 At any time, there are multiple books that are being read in parallel.
-Members can choose which meetings they attend.
+Members can choose which events they attend.
 Usually members pick one book and only join the events of that book.

-Because the club is juggling multiple books being read at the same time, it easy to lose track of what books are being read and where each book left off.
+Because the club is juggling multiple books being read at the same time, it's easy to lose track of what books are being read and where each book left off.
 Can you save the day by creating an API that helps them keep everything organized and on track?

 ## Task description
 Create an application using Phoenix that exposes an API for listing the club's books, along with the last page that was read.